benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q083.png)

-When a _"per ← : relationships = 0"_ constraint is satisfied - the query's answer will contain only the left side of the constraint.
+Anything right of a _"per ← : relationships = 0"_ constraint won't be part of the query's answer.

 _**Q84:** Any dragon with no paths with length ≤ 3 to other dragons_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q084.png)

-When a _"per ← : paths = 0"_ constraint is satisfied - the query's answer will contain only the left side of the constraint.
+Anything right of a _"per ← : paths = 0"_ constraint won't be part of the query's answer.

 _**Q104:** Any person who owned white horses at least 10 times (same or different horses)_